SciML/Catalyst.jl/docs/src/spatial_modelling/lattice_reaction_systems.md

 Below we describe how to set non-uniform values in the various cases.

 ### [Non-uniform compartment values for Cartesian lattices](@id spatial_lattice_modelling_intro_simulation_inputs_cartesian)
-To provide non-uniform values across a Cartesian lattices, simply provide the values in an array of the same dimension and size as the Cartesian lattice.
+To provide non-uniform values across a Cartesian lattice, simply provide the values in an array of the same dimension and size as the Cartesian lattice.
 E.g. for a $5x10$ Cartesian lattice:
 ```@example spatial_intro_4
 ccart_lattices = CartesianGrid((5, 10))
 nothing # hide